Running and debugging GTK Applications [src]

 Information about fallback usage in renderers

-Information about glyph caching
+Information about caching

 verbose